-Make your own first-aid kit to put with the 10 Essentials.
+Make your own first-aid kit or buy a pre-packaged kit to put with your 10 Essentials.

 One of the most important items among the 10 Essentials is a first-aid kit.
 Not meant to carry everything you could possibly need, it should carry items that will address common hiker maladies and items that apply to your personal health situation.